 Each year, the MWC (Mobile World Congress) gathers the best of tech in Barcelona for four days.
 This year’s theme, “Intelligent Connectivity”, was reflected everywhere: from entry doors equipped with biometric access technology to exhibitors stands.
-The fair is the occasion to address boiling topics such as the dispute between Huawei and the US, the anouncement of new product releases namely by Sony and Samsung, and of course close deals such as €1 billion joint venture between BWM and Daimler.
-Also the power of 5G was demonstrated by a live concert and the first surgery using this technology.
+The fair is the occasion to address boiling topics such as the dispute between Huawei and the US, the announcement of new product releases namely by Sony and Samsung, and of course close deals such as €1 billion joint venture between BWM and Daimler.
+Also, the power of 5G was demonstrated by a live concert and the first surgery using this technology.

 Here are some hot topics from the last day at MWC being discussed:

 “We don’t do bad things”- Huawei’s rotating Chairman

 Rotating Chairman Guo Ping stirred conversation as he took a stand to defend the company from what he called “unfounded allegations” from the US.
 He flatly rejected claims from the U.S. government that Huawei had broken intellectual property rules or was involved in espionage.
 Guo Ping spoke during a debate on cyber security against the backdrop of mounting pressure from the U.S. on Western governments not to use the Chinese telecomms company’s technology in the construction of their upcoming 5G networks “Let me say this as clear as possible: Huawei has not and will never plant backdoors.
 And we will never allow anyone to do so in our equipment.
 We take this responsibility very seriously,” Guo said.